Dandy Walker Syndrome Life Expectancy

 Many patients and relatives of those with this syndrome have questions and concerns about quality of life, as well as average life expectancy.
 If an individual is affected by Dandy Walker syndrome, it is likely that he or she will have a dependent life, with the possible exception of the mildest cases.
 Reports from medical research and investigations have shown that longevity is linked to the degree and extent of signs and symptoms in each individual case of the syndrome.

 Dandy-Walker Syndrome is quite rare, occurring in only one birth per 25,000 to 35,000.
 Although there are no proven factors that are known to directly cause the syndrome, medical investigators suspect that certain other diseases may combine with environmental factors to predispose towards (increase the probabilities of) brain development being affected.
-These aggravating factors which may increase the chances of the disease occurring are thought to include:

 If the condition develops during infancy, motor skills (arm and leg movement etc.) may be affected and the skull may become enlarged.
 Intellectual development may be affected in some cases.